 AI Experts’ Calls for a Baruch Plan for AI

-The same is happening for AI.
-Top Western AI experts and scientists are writing papers and public statements about AI's immense and urgent risks and calling for strong global and democratic governance of AI inspired by the Baruch Plan.
+Leading independent AI experts and scientists have been writing papers and public statements about AI's immense and urgent risks and calling for strong global and democratic governance of AI.

 In December 2023, Jaan Tallinn suggested the Baruch Plan in a podcast interview as a potential solution to the global governance of AI.